I-GUIDE/data-catalog-archive/schema/core.md

 ```

 **isPartOf** is the inverse property of **hasPart** and may be used to indicate
 that a work is part of another collection of works.
-This can be read as, the "Great Salt Lake Bathymetry"
+This can be read as: the "Great Salt Lake Bathymetry"
 record belongs to the "Collection of Great Salt Lake Data" creative work in the catalog.

 ``` json